 There are also specific rules of origin for certain sectors, such as textiles and apparel, automotive, and chemicals, which may have different requirements for determining origin.
 It is important to verify compliance with the consignee/ importer and regulatory authorities prior to shipping.

-When is a certificate of origin needed
+When is a certificate of origin necessary

 Read more: Understanding a certificate of origin.